-84% of first-time students improve their GPA from their previous semester of students report their time management has improved since working with Untapped Case Studies DotsonHigh School Freshman Dotson joined Untapped before his freshman year of high school to improve his grades and his ability to complete assignments, as well as achieve a GPA that would eventually help him get into college.
+Case Studies Dotson High School Freshman Dotson joined Untapped before his freshman year of high school to improve his grades and his ability to complete assignments, as well as achieve a GPA that would eventually help him get into college.
 Parents and teachers reported that Dotson struggled significantly due to attention issues, specifically a lack of work completion and task initiation.
 Dotson was diagnosed with ADHD when he was young and was especially high on the ADHD hyperactivity scale.
 His energy made him a standout athlete, but he always struggled in the classroom.
 After meeting Dotson and his family, we outlined his strengths and potential challenges as a student.
-Then, Untapped designed an individualized intervention that would help him improve his executive function skills.
+Then, Untapped designed an individualized intervention to help him improve his executive function skills.
 Dotson's sessions at Untapped followed the same structure each week.
-When Dotson came into the center for a session, he and his mentor started with movement.
+When he came into the center for a session, he and his mentor started with movement.
 This time helped them strengthen their relationship and increased his ability to focus.
 After 5-10 minutes of movement, Dotson and his mentor checked his grades on his school's online portal.
-While doing this, they would note successes for the week (and why they happened), document missing assignments, and determine a plan for continued improvement.
-This included ways to improve study habits or teacher office hours that Dotson could attend.
-After looking at grades, the two would look through Dotson's upcoming assignments.
-They would break large assignments into smaller, more manageable pieces.
+Here, they would note successes for the week (and why they happened), document missing assignments, and determine a plan for continued improvement.
+Then, the two would look through Dotson's upcoming assignments, breaking large assignments into smaller pieces.
 Finally, Dotson and his mentor would take all of the information they had compiled and create a weekly list.
-The list generally seemed manageable to Dotson, and his mentor would hold him accountable to complete the tasks on the list.
+The list generally seemed manageable to Dotson, and his mentor would hold him accountable to complete the tasks.
 The mentor emailed the list to Dotson's parents every week in order for all parties to be on the same page.
-After Dotson and his mentor planned out the week, the mentor provided academic instruction in areas Dotson was struggling.
-This instruction was done through the lens of executive function and organization.
-For example, if Dotson was struggling with algebra, his mentor would focus on the organization of his equations, especially lining up equal signs, so that Dotson did not get lost in his process.
-If Dotson was struggling with a presentation, his mentor would help him outline and organize his slides.
-Finally, the mentor would give Dotson's mother a quick rundown of the weekly plan when she came to pick him up, and the session was complete.
+After Dotson and his mentor planned out the week, the mentor provided academic instruction in areas he was struggling.
+For example, if Dotson was struggling with algebra, his mentor would focus on the organization of his equations so that Dotson did not get lost in his process.
 Between sessions, Dotson's mentor checked in to make sure that he was following through on assigned tasks, to ask if he needed any additional support, and to see how golf was going.
-If Dotson had a few missing assignments to complete or needed a quiet place to study, he had access to Untapped's homework center with its subject-matter tutoring staff.
+If Dotson needed a quiet place to study, he had access to Untapped's homework center with its subjectmatter tutoring staff.
 Dotson was enrolled in the program his entire freshman year.
 After completion of the year, it was determined that Dotson had developed the executive function skills needed for a successful sophomore year, and his parents were very happy with the progress he made.
 At the beginning of his senior year, Untapped received a call from Dotson's parents.
 He was doing well academically, but he was finding it difficult to manage the stress from school, athletics, and the college application process.
 He resumed weekly mentoring sessions at Untapped in order to meet the demands of senior year.
 Dotson received a golf scholarship to a Division 2 university and is currently a thriving student athlete.
-Samantha High School Junior